 The Indemnity Committee

-The Real Estate Indemnity Fund (FICI) offers free protection to consumers who are victims of fraud, fraudulent tactics or misappropriation of funds committed by an agency, a real estate or mortgage broker in the course of a real estate transaction.
+The Real Estate Indemnity Fund (FICI) offers free protection to consumers who are victims of fraud, fraudulent tactics or misappropriation of funds committed by an agency or a real estate broker in the course of a real estate transaction.

-The FICI was created under the Real Estate Brokerage Act and is funded annually by contributions paid by all real estate and mortgage agencies and brokers in Québec.
+The FICI was created under the Real Estate Brokerage Act and is funded annually by contributions paid by all real estate agencies and brokers in Québec.

 The Indemnity Committee

 The indemnity committee decides on claim admissibility and rules on the amount of compensation to be paid.
 It performs its duties in accordance with the rules set out in the Real Estate Brokerage Act and its regulations.
 This committee is made up of three to nine members, appointed by the OACIQ Board of Directors.

 Although the OACIQ manages the FICI, the Fund’s assets are completely separate from those of the Organization and used exclusively to pursue the Fund’s mission.
 When the Indemnity Committee believes that a victim should be compensated, the OACIQ is responsible for compensating him or her from the sums contained in the Fund, in accordance with the decisions of the Indemnity Committee.
 The maximum compensation that can be paid is $35,000 per claim for an act committed before May 10, 2018.
 The maximum compensation per claim will be increased to $100,000 for an act committed on May 10, 2018, or after.

 Brokers and agencies must comply with various regulations aimed at protecting the public.
 Although the actions described hereafter seldom occur, they can result in compensation.